JOQL

 Conditional Operators

-Filters and Includes allow to express conditional rules base on a {property: {operator1: value1, operator2: value2}} scheme.
+Filters and Includes allow expressing conditional rules based on a {property: {operator1: value1, operator2: value2}} scheme.
 The following table shows the list of possible operators.

 String Operators